What is a retail shop QR code?

 Zara

-Zara, a clothing retailer, includes QR codes in their advertising campaigns to direct consumers to the company’s online resources.
+Zara, a clothing retailer, uses clothing QR codes in its advertising campaigns to direct consumers to its online resources.

 It allows customers to experience premium features or special offers by scanning a QR code on a printed advertisement.

-QR codes in retail stores can be in various locations for the best results.
+QR codes in retail shops can be in various locations for the best results.
 Some popular areas include:

 On product displays

-QR codes on product displays, like product reviews, how-to videos, and virtual try-on experiences, will be helpful for customers, especially in making purchases so it's important to consider adding this information.
+QR codes on product displays, like product reviews, how-to videos, and virtual try-on experiences, will be helpful for customers, especially when making purchases, so it's essential to consider adding this information.

 At the point of sale